-WATER TEMPERATURE, OIL LEVEL, AND FUEL SYSTEM WARNING BUZZER (not shown on diagram) Sea drive models have a factory installed warning buzzer under the dash.
-This buzzer has three purposes.
-The buzzer will sound a continuous tone if the fuel system is restricted or there is a malfunction in the water temperture system.
-The buzzer will sound a pulsing signal to remind you to add lubricant to the oil reservoir.
-Outboard models may have a warning buzzer installed by the dealer which is in the throttle control or under the dash.
+WATER TEMPERATURE WARNING BUZZER (Not shown on diagram) Sea drive models have a factory installed water temperature warning buzzer under the dash.
+Outboard models have a warning buzzer installed by the dealer which is in the throttle control or under the dash.
+This buzzer serves the same purpose as the water temperature gauge.

-- 2. VOLTMETER - This meter indicates the battery charge.
+- VOLTMETER - This meter indicates the battery charge.
 With the ignition "on", a reading of 12 or 13 volts is normal, indicating a fully-charged battery.
 Readings below 11 indicate a weak battery which may not start the engine(s).
 A reading of 13 to 15 volts when the engine is running is normal.
 Readings over 15 volts may indicate regulator problems.
 Low or fluctuating readings may indicate loose connections, loose belts, or trouble in the regulator and alternator circuit.
-A voltage drop soon after the engine is shut down indicates a bad battery or a heavy load on the electrical system. - 3.
-TRIM GAUGE This trim gauge is standard on all stern drive and Sea Drive models.
+A voltage drop soon after the engine is shut down indicates a bad battery or a heavy load on the electrical system. - TRIM GAUGE This trim gauge is standard on all stern drive and Sea Drive models.
 This gauge indicates the angle of thrust of the lower unit of the engine(s).
 See the PERFORMANCE section of manual for trim adjustment recommendations. - 4.
+FUEL GAUGE

-FUEL GAUGE This gauge indicates the gas tank fuel level.
+This gauge indicates the gas tank fuel level.
 The electric sending unit senses the level of fuel and indicates this on the gauge.
 When reading this gauge, remember two things: (1) the accuracy of your gauge varies with the attitude of your boat in the water (trim or list) and (2) the fuel pick-up tube inside the gas tank is not capable of withdrawing all of the fuel from the tank.
 So never operate your boat at extremely low fuel levels.